West South Central states

 The West South Central states, colloquially known as the South Central states, is a region of the United States defined by the U.S. Census Bureau as covering four states: Arkansas, Louisiana, Oklahoma, and Texas.
 The West South Central or South Central region is located within the Southern United States and Gulf Coast regions, bordering the Mountain states and Midwestern U.S. regions to its north and west.
 The Gulf of Mexico is to the south of the region.
 Houston is the South Central's largest city, and the Dallas–Fort Worth–Arlington metropolitan statistical area is the region's largest metropolis.

 A geographically diverse region, the southern portion of the states are covered by coastal plains and swamps, while the remainder is covered by forests such as the Cross Timbers, hills and mountains, and deserts near the Texas–Mexico border.

 With European colonization of the Americas, this region of the U.S. has been heavily influenced by the French and Spanish.
 With American settlement, Anglo-American culture began to influence the states covering the region.
 Distinct from New England and the Mid-Atlantic states, and in common with the Western U.S. and South Atlantic states, the majority of its non-Anglo culture descends from the Spanish Empire and Mexico; within Louisiana, there is a significant French influence preserved through its Cajun and Louisiana Creole populations.
 In Oklahoma, Native American culture is prevalent through tribes such as the Cherokee and Seminole nations among others.

-Within the region, Christianity is the prevalent religion as part of the Bible Belt; southern and southeastern Texas; and southern Louisiana are predominantly Roman Catholic and non- or inter-denominational Protestant, with Baptists constituting a great majority.
-From central and northern Texas, and central and northern Louisiana to the states of Oklahoma and Arkansas, Baptists, Methodists, and non- or inter-denominational Protestants constituted the majority.
+Within the region, Christianity is the prevalent religion as part of the Bible Belt; southern and southeastern Texas and southern Louisiana are predominantly Roman Catholic and non- or inter-denominational Protestant, with Baptists constituting a great majority.
+From central and northern Texas, and central and northern Louisiana to the states of Oklahoma and Arkansas, Baptists, Methodists, and non- or inter-denominational Protestants constitute the majority.